 We took our granddaughter to a local museum recently and a picture on the wall caught my eye.
 It shows one of the many jitneys on the streets of Vancouver circa 1915.
 A closer look showed what looked to be a 7 passenger Russell-Knight.
 It seemed like a pretty expensive car to be touring around picking up passengers at 5 cents a ride.

 So, back at home I found the picture and blew it up to see B.C. plate number 2456.
 A quick check of the B.C. registry archives on Chris Garrish’s site (bcpl8s.ca) revealed that it was indeed a Russell and was registered to Mr. A.M.
 Forbes until at least 1919.

-I’m guessing it is a 1912 model.
-It would be two or three years before the jitneys caught on so I guess it was just another used car by that time.
+It looks like a 1911 model.
+It would be several years before the jitneys caught on so I guess it was just another used car by that time.

 … one other note: Mr. Forbes lived just 3 city blocks from Mr. A.E.
 Fremlin, who owned the 1911 Russell-Knight 38 that is still on the road in B.C.
 It must have been a good neighbourhood!